 Most fixed solar panels mount into the rafters of a home.
-The best location is the sections of your roof that face north.
-The sunlight in Australia is mostly directed from the north—panels placed in the wrong areas may not receive much or any sunlight.
+The best location is the sections of your roof that face south.
+The sun travels across the southern sky—panels placed in the wrong areas may not receive much or any sunlight.

 Mounts are typically placed every four feet, in line with the roof rafters.
 The mounting hardware secures the array to the rafters with stanchions (long bolts).
 The stanchions need sealant around the edges to prevent any leaks from occurring.